YoujinShin/haikuStory/README.md

 ## Haiku Poems by Richard Wright

 I see Haiku as a careful 'selection' of words.
+It's like oriental paintings with 'beauty of space'.

 - Technology: Heroku, Node.js, jQuery